A Journey Through Christian Places of Worship: From Humble Beginnings to Grand Cathedrals

 -

-Gothic (12th-16th centuries): Gothic cathedrals are renowned for their soaring spires, pointed arches, stained-glass windows, and intricate stonework.
+Gothic (12th-16th centuries): Gothic cathedrals are renowned for their soaring spires, pointed arches, stained-glass windows, and nuanced stonework.
 These features symbolize aspiration towards heaven and the divine light.
 The stained-glass windows, in particular, tell biblical stories, creating a vibrant and evocative atmosphere.

 -